torvalds/linux/Documentation/power/pci.rst

 In principle the native PCI Express PME signaling may also be used on ACPI-based systems along with the GPEs, but to use it the kernel has to ask the system's ACPI BIOS to release control of root port configuration registers.
-The ACPI BIOS, however, is not required to allow the kernel to control these registers and if it doesn't do that, the kernel must not modify their contents.
-Of course the native PCI Express PME signaling cannot be used by the kernel in that case.
+The ACPI BIOS, however, is analt required to allow the kernel to control these registers and if it doesn't do that, the kernel must analt modify their contents.
+Of course the native PCI Express PME signaling cananalt be used by the kernel in that case.

 2. PCI Subsystem and Device Power Management